danilocurvelo/imd0030-20242/lessons/sorting-algorithms.md

 The `compareTo` method for the `Email` class is defined inside the `Email` class by the people who wrote the class.
 When we talk about sorting algorithms, the author of the sorting algorithm has no idea the exact objects that they're sorting or the ordering relation.
 A sorting algorithm just calls `compareTo` to determine whether an object shoulud appear before or after another object.
 Sorting involves repeatedly asking, "Is this object less-than, equal-to, or greater-than this other object?" by repeatedly calling the `compareTo` method.
 </details>

 A sort is **stable** if it preserves the original order of equivalent keys.
-Stability can affect the final sorting output when there are two or more items considered equal according to the ordering relation.
+Stability can affect the final sorting output when there are two or more elements considered equal according to the ordering relation.
 For basic data types like numbers, stability doesn't matter: any two numbers that share the same numeric value are just the same either way.
 But for objects like emails, stability can make a big difference.
 Imagine sorting emails by sender name: you'll often receive many emails from the same sender, so a stable sort for emails will sort by sender name _and_, for each sender name, maintain the relative order of emails in the original order.
 An unstable sort doesn't guarantee the original order of emails for each person.

 So how do we sort an array?
 In this lesson, we'll introduce two iterative sorting algorithms: selection sort and insertion sort.